 Scientific Evidence

-In two Phase 2 studies that we conducted, EscharEx was well-tolerated and demonstrated safety and efficacy in the debridement of chronic and other hard-to-heal wounds, in a few daily applications.
+In three Phase 2 studies that we conducted, EscharEx was well-tolerated and demonstrated safety and efficacy in the debridement of chronic and other hard-to-heal wounds, in a few daily applications.

-The objectives of our second phase 2 trial was to assess the efficacy and safety of EscharEx in debriding chronic wounds, and to further analyze these effects in different etiologies to guide the design of future pivotal studies.
+The objectives of our second US Phase 2 trial were to assess the efficacy and safety of EscharEx in debriding chronic wounds, and to further analyze these effects in different etiologies to guide the design of future pivotal studies.

 The study met its primary endpoint with statistical significance.
 Patients treated with EscharEx demonstrated a higher incidence of complete debridement compared with patients treated with the hydrogel vehicle, and debridement was achieved earlier.